awesome-workshop/docker-singularity-hats/setup.md

 docker pull aperloff/cms-cvmfs-docker:latest
 docker pull gitlab-registry.cern.ch/cms-cloud/cmssw-docker/cc7-cms
 docker pull gitlab-registry.cern.ch/cms-cloud/cmssw-docker/cc7-cvmfs
+# The next two images are optional.
+# You will need 8+25 GB of space available to your Docker Engine.
+docker pull fnallpc/fnallpc-docker:pytorch-1.5-cuda10.1-cudnn7-runtime-singularity
 docker pull gitlab-registry.cern.ch/cms-cloud/cmssw-docker/cmssw_10_2_21-slc7_amd64_gcc700:2020-09-22-ef834977
-docker pull fnallpc/fnallpc-docker:pytorch-1.5-cuda10.1-cudnn7-runtime-singularity
 ~~~

 Most of these images are relatively small (a few 100 MB at most).
-However, the last image is almost 8 GB and may take some time to download.
+However, the last two images are almost 8 and 25 GB, respecitvely.
+These may take a good amount of time to download.

 ## OSX specific setup